Mountainside Immedicenter is offering drive-up COVID-19 testing. Visit www.immedicenter.com for office locations and hours of operation.

-Mountainside Medical Center has resumed elective surgeries and procedures, effective May 26, in accordance with NJDOH requirements.
-Learn how we are keeping you and our team members safe by visiting www.mountainsidehosp.com/MountainsideSafe
+Mountainside Medical Center continues to perform elective surgeries and procedures in accordance with NJDOH requirements.
+Learn how we are keeping you and our team members safe by visiting mountainsidehosp.com/MountainsideSafe

 If you have a loved one in the ICU, we kindly request that you contact us for status updates and questions after 12 noon to allow our team members to provide your loved one with safe and excellent care.

-Mountainside Medical Center is postponing upcoming public events and meetings.
+Mountainside Medical Center is hosting all seminars and classes virtually.
 This decision was made in accordance with guidance set forth by the Centers for Disease Control and Prevention (CDC) to at-risk populations to avoid mass gatherings.

 If you have a medical emergency, call 911 and tell the dispatcher about your symptoms and recent travel history.